Life Gamble: Synopsis

-Yun Xiang arrives and threatens Mo Jun Feng in order to protect his employer.
-He backs off when he sees Xiao Hong and goes to protect her.
-Yun Xiang advises Mao Kai Yuan to depart but Xiao Hong orders him to tell Mao Kai Yuan to put down the jade.
-Since it's his boss, Yun Xiang can’t bring himself to physically stop Mao Kai Yuan, but it doesn’t matter since Qiu Zi Yu arrives with Yang Zi Fei as his enforcer.
-Once Yang Zi Fei kills the final robber, Qiu directs Xiao Hong to instruct Yun Xiang not to intervene as he gambles with Mao Kai Yuan.
-If Mao Kai Yuan wins, he keeps his life.
-If he loses, he dies.
-Qiu Zi Yu counter-rigs the gambling piece so that Mao Kai Yuan loses.
-Mao Kai Yuan attacks Qiu Zi Yu but is killed by a dart from Yan Zi Fei's iron hand.
-Qiu tells Yun Xiang to give the jade to Xiao Hong but Yan Zi Fei returns to his villainy, and threatens to kill Qiu Zi Yu with his iron hand if he isn’t allowed to leave with the jade.
-Mo Jun Feng attacks Yan Zi Fei with his knives but Fei catches them with his iron hand.
-Feng throws one more knife, which splits into 3 that severely injure Yan Zi Fei, who tries to fire another dart which backfires and kills him as Qiu Zi Yu rigged his hand to need resetting after a certain number of darts are fired or it will backfire.
-Yun Xiang gives the jade to Xiao Hong, but Xiao Hong is taken hostage by Shuang Shuang, who promises to release and leave her at the inn once she’s given the jade.
-Mo Jun Feng threatens both Xiao Hong and Shuang Shuang over the jade, forcing him and Yun Xiang into their inevitable rematch.
-This encounter also ends up being another draw until Yun Xiang throws a magnetic knife which catches Mo Jun Feng’s knives, then kills him.
-Qiu Zi Yu tells Yun Xiang that Xiao Hong is a police officer, she was sent there undercover to get the jade, and to make sure that she made it back to the inn.
+Yun arrives and threatens Mo to protect his employer.
+He backs off when he sees Xiao and goes to protect her.
+Yun advises Mao to depart but Xiao orders him to tell Mao to put down the jade.
+Yun cannot bring himself to stop Mao.
+Qiu arrives with Yan as his enforcer.
+Once Yan kills the final robber, Qiu directs Xiao to instruct Yun not to intervene as he gambles with Mao for his life.
+Qiu counter-rigs the gambling piece so that Mao loses.
+Mao attacks Qiu but is killed by a dart from Yan's armoured hand.
+Qiu tells Yun to give the jade to Xiao but Yan refuses and threatens to kill Qiu.
+Mo attacks Yan with his knives but Yan catches them with his armoured hand.
+Mo throws one more knife, which splits into three that severely injure Yan.
+Yan tries to fire another dart but it backfires and kills him as Qiu had rigged the armoured hand to reset after firing a number of darts.
+Yun gives the jade to Xiao, but since she is taken hostage by Peng, who promises to leave once she gets the jade.
+Mo threatens both Xiao and Peng over the jade, forcing him and Yun into their inevitable rematch.
+This encounter also ends up being another draw until Yun throws a magnetic knife which catches Mo's knives, then kills him.
+Qiu tells Yun that Xiao is a police officer working undercover to retrieve the jade.